 Claims management Strict claims management ensures the timely and correct payment of claims in accordance with policy conditions and provider contracts.
 Claims are monitored monthly to track the experience of the portfolios.
+Experience Monthly financial and operational results, including portfolio profitability and prudential capital requirements, are reported to management committees and the Board.
+Results are also monitored against industry for insurance risks and experience trends as published by the regulator, APRA. monitoring Monitoring of claims experience during the COVID-19 period included daily and weekly dashboard reports.

+th

+Ability to vary premium rates Tł

+Risk equalisation Pi co he Hi al

+Concentration of health risk Tł in co

+COVID-19 claims liability Tł Tł pu

+Note 4: Deferre Movements in the def Balance at 1 July Costs deferred during Amortisation expense Balance at 30 June errec

+Note: Movement includes both ci

+Deferred Acquisition Costs incurred in of are deferred and re reliably measured a give rise to premiur the consolidated sta subsequent reportin Deferred acquisition over the average ex contracts to which the the expected patter otaini cogni and w n rev atem ng pe n cos pecte they r

+Key judgement and esti

+Prudential capital

+requirements

-Experience monitoring Monthly financial and operational results, including portfolio profitability and prudential capital requirements, are reported to management committees and the Board.
-Results are also monitored against industry for insurance risks and experience trends as published by the regulator, APRA.
-Monitoring of claims experience during the COVID-19 period included daily and weekly dashboard reports.
-Prudential capital requirements All private health insurers must comply with prudential capital requirements to provide a buffer against certain levels of adverse experience.
-The Board has a target level of capital which exceeds the regulatory requirement.
-Ability to vary premium rates The Group can vary future premium rates subject to the approval of the Minister for Health.
-Risk equalisation Private health insurance legislation requires resident private health insurance contracts to meet community rating requirements.
-This prohibits discrimination between people on the basis of their health status, gender, race, sexual orientation, religious belief, age (except as allowed under Lifetime Health Cover provisions), increased need for treatment or claims history.
-To support these restrictions, all private health insurers must participate in the Risk Equalisation Special Account.
-Concentration of health risk The Group has health insurance contracts covering hospital and ancillary cover, and private health insurance for overseas students and visitors to Australia.
+All private health insurers must comply with prudential capital requirements to provide a buffer against certain levels of adverse experience.
+The Board has a target level of capital which exceeds ne regulatory requirement.

+he Group can vary future premium rates subject to the approval of the Minister for Health.

+rivate health insurance legislation requires resident private health insurance contracts to meet community rating requirements.
+This prohibits discrimination between people on the basis of their ealth status, gender, race, sexual orientation, religious belief, age (except as allowed under Lifetime lealth Cover provisions), increased need for treatment or claims history.
+To support these restrictions, Il private health insurers must participate in the Risk Equalisation Special Account.

+he Group has health insurance contracts covering hospital and ancillary cover, and private health nsurance for overseas students and visitors to Australia.
 There is no significant exposure to concentrations of risk because contracts cover a large volume of people across Australia.

-COVID-19 claims liability The Group's Capital Management Policy requires a sufficient level of capital to be held by the Group.
-The Group also created a sub-portfolio within the Health Fund Investment Portfolio with the express purpose of funding the COVID-19 claims liability.
-68
+he Group's Capital Management Policy requires a sufficient level of capital to be held by the Group. he Group also created a sub-portfolio within the Health Fund Investment Portfolio with the express ourpose of funding the COVID-19 claims liability.

-Note 4: Deferred acquisition costs
+cquisition costs

-Movements in the deferred acquisition costs are as follows:
+d acquisition costs are as follows: